 Prior to starting AKW Law, P.C., she worked as a Civil Litigation Attorney at two plaintiff-oriented law firms, in Bellevue and downtown Seattle.

-Ada was an Adjunct Professor at the Seattle University School of Law.
+Ada is an Adjunct Professor at the Seattle University School of Law, teaching Employment Discrimination.
+She is also an Arbitrator for King and Snohomish Counties.

 Further, she currently serves as the Editor-in-Chief of the WSAJ Trial News, Editorial Board Member of the American Inns of Court The Bencher, and Public Relations Chair of the William L. Dwyer American Inns of Court.
 She was the Past-President of the Vietnamese American Bar Association of Washington.
 Ada has authored many published articles and is a speaker at various lawyer's continuing legal education seminars.